RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 public Bitmap ProcessBytes (byte[] byteArray) {...}
 ```

-Exception: Technical composition can be part of a name if it is part of the intention (e.g. the same data available in two different formats).
+Exception: Technical composition can be part of a name if it is part of the intention (e.g. the same data available in two different formats used in data conversion).

 Example: